 I wiped the tears from my face, dashed back to my car and cranked up the heat.
 I followed the gravel road to the exit, not more than 50 feet, when I looked up and saw another cemetery directly across the street.
 “Jesus, Mary, and Joseph.”
-The words fell out of my mouth, sounding like my mom when my brothers and I were little.
+The words fell out of my mouth.
 How many cemeteries does a town need?

 I drove under the metal archway and straight up that hill.
 I knew in an instant that this is where my aunt was buried.
 Hopping out of my car once again, I was greeted by the sound of wind chimes.
 I turned my head and spotted them, not far from where I had parked.
 What a lovely way to honor someone, I thought, and then promptly headed off in the opposite direction.